ROCm/HIP/docs/markdown/hip_programming_guide.md

 ## Host Memory

 ### Introduction
-hipHostMalloc allocates pinned host memory which is mapped into the address space of all GPUs in the system.
+hipHostMalloc allocates pinned host memory which is mapped into the address space of all GPUs in the system, the memory can be accessed directly by the GPU device, and can be read or written with much higher bandwidth than pageable memory obtained with functions such as malloc().
 There are two use cases for this host memory:
 - Faster HostToDevice and DeviceToHost Data Transfers:
 The runtime tracks the hipHostMalloc allocations and can avoid some of the setup required for regular unpinned memory.
 For exact measurements on a specific system, experiment with --unpinned and --pinned switches for the hipBusBandwidth tool.
 - Zero-Copy GPU Access:
 GPU can directly access the host memory over the CPU/GPU interconnect, without need to copy the data.
 This avoids the need for the copy, but during the kernel access each memory access must traverse the interconnect, which can be tens of times slower than accessing the GPU's local device memory.
 Zero-copy memory can be a good choice when the memory accesses are infrequent (perhaps only once).
-Zero-copy memory is typically "Coherent" and thus not cached by the GPU but this can be overridden if desired and is explained in more detail below.
+Zero-copy memory is typically "Coherent" and thus not cached by the GPU but this can be overridden if desired.

 ### Memory allocation flags
-hipHostMalloc always sets the hipHostMallocPortable and hipHostMallocMapped flags.
+There are flags parameter which can specify options how to allocate the memory, for example, hipHostMallocPortable, the memory is considered allocated by all contexts, not just the one on which the allocation is made. hipHostMallocMapped, will map the allocation into the address space for the current device, and the device pointer can be obtained with the API hipHostGetDevicePointer(). hipHostMallocNumaUser is the flag to allow host memory allocation to follow numa policy by user.
+All allocation flags are independent, and can be used with combination without restriction, for instance, hipHostMalloc can be called with both hipHostMallocPortable and hipHostMallocMapped flags set.
 Both usage models described above use the same allocation flags, and the difference is in how the surrounding code uses the host memory.

-hipHostMallocNumaUser is the flag to allow host memory allocation to follow numa policy set by user.

 See the hipHostMalloc API for more information.